libffcv/ffcv/docs/making_dataloaders.rst

 Putting together
 ''''''''''''''''

-Back to our linear regression dataset example, the loader can be constructed like this:
+Back to our running linear regression dataset example, in summary the final loader can be constructed as follows:

 .. code-block:: python